Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Additionally, public records can be viewed online at the Stow Municipal Court website and the Summit County Clerk of Courts website.

-Republic picks up trash and recyclables Monday - Thursday, and they will notify you of your pick up day when you sign up for service.
+Kimble picks up trash and recyclables Monday - Thursday, and they will notify you of your pick up day when you sign up for service.

 The City of Tallmadge does not accept brush, tree limbs and other debris.
 We can however offer you the following regional drop-off locations for various debris.
 The City of Tallmadge does not endorse nor guarantee the services of these companies and solely offers this information as a convenience to its citizens.